How we roast coffee

 We blend each coffee to a very specific recipe.
 The blending is done by hand and the green coffee is loaded into the trolley.
 The trolley has built in scales so it allows us to weigh accurately to ensure your blends are always consistent.

 Our roaster is the most environmentally friendly roaster on the market claiming up to 80% gas savings compared to conventional coffee roasters (as far as we are aware of).
 It is made completely from stainless steel (where possible of course) and is fully computerised.
 The profile software basically follows a specific curve/profile that we set when we roast a coffee - we say basically but the technology is mind blowing!
 Each coffee we have is always carefully manually roasted first.
-Once the profile is set our coffee roaster follows the curve so accurate that each coffee is roasted within a second, yes really, within a second.
+Once the profile is set our coffee roaster follows the curve so accurately that each coffee is roasted within a second, yes really, within a second.

 At the end of the roast, we air cool the coffee inside the roaster.
 As far as we know, this is quite unique in the industry.
 This ensures that we are not puffing out smoke into the environment.
 See below video: